walkthetalk/zircon/docs/syscalls/vmo_create.md

 [object_set_property](object_set_property.md).

 The *options* field can be 0 or **ZX_VMO_NON_RESIZABLE** to create a VMO that cannot change size.
-Clones of a non-resizable VMO can be resized.
+Children of a non-resizable VMO can be resized.

 The **ZX_VMO_ZERO_CHILDREN** signal is active on a newly created VMO.
-It becomes inactive whenever a clone of the VMO is created and becomes active again when all clones have been destroyed and no mappings of those clones into address spaces exist.
+It becomes inactive whenever a child of the VMO is created and becomes active again when all children have been destroyed and no mappings of those children into address spaces exist.

 ## RIGHTS